bharatbalothia/wcelab-OMT/User_Journey.md

 1. The user can connect to the Derby Network Server to monitor the progress of the migration.
 2. The user queries for the order/Shipments and look for the value in FAILURE_REASON column.
 Depending on the FAILURE_REASON, the user will fix the error in Getter/Transformer/Writer.
 3. If the user doesn't find the entry in the DERBY_DB after running the migration tool, then the lister is not getting the data from the source.
+r.
+Further details on error/exception, will be logged to the log file.

 # TBD Content